 A struggling kid can eat as often as 6 times a day or every 4 hours, but they may only eat a couple of ounces at a time.
 As your kid grows, they will naturally drink more milk and go longer between feedings.
 A good rule of thumb is that your baby goat will eat about twice as many ounces per day as they weigh in pounds.

-At 5-6 pounds, a baby goat will eat about 12-15 ounces of milk a day.
+At 5-6 pounds, a baby goat eats about 12-15 ounces of milk daily.
 They should be eating every 6 hours.
 As your goat gains weight, they will eat 16-17 ounces of milk a day.
 When your goat weighs at least 7 or 8 pounds, it is ok to reduce the number of bottle feedings each day down to 3 or 4.

 Baby goats should not be fed grain as a newborn.
 Even for adult goats, grain should be treated like candy and used only as a treat.
 Grain is compacted with calories and can be given to pregnant or lactating does, and to 4H kids who are being fattened for the meat market.
 Heavy doses of grain are not good for a goat’s long-term health.

 After 3-6 weeks, you can introduce grains, as a treat, to your baby goat.
-At that time, its digestive system is more developed, and it looks to eat new food.
+At that time, its digestive system is more developed and looks to eat new food.
 Find grains that are free from mud and stones.
 Grain is usually sold in four different forms, whole, pelleted, rolled, and texturized.
-When kids are young, avoid whole grains.
-Instead, provide baby goat-modified grains in other states.

 Baby Goats That Develop Diarrhea During Weaning

-Baby goats that develop runny fecal matter while weaning may have Enterotoxemia.
+Baby goats that develop diarrhea or scours while weaning may have Enterotoxemia.
 Enterotoxemia is often a severe disease of goats and can occur at any age.
 It is caused by two strains of bacteria called Clostridium perfringens (types C and D).
 These bacteria are ordinarily found in low numbers in the gastrointestinal tract of all goats.